Our latest OFSTED report is in the lobby for you to look through at any time. Or you can access it here

 Parents/guardians are asked to look at their child’s learning journal on line regularly and are asked to add their comments as well as any from their child.
 When children move on from Playgroup Parents can then download and save their child’s journal to keep.

 Our relationship with parent\guardians:

-Parents and guardians will receive e-mails with the latest newsletter, with details of events, news, fundraising, and other information is posted on the website.
-Also the ‘Activities at Home’ sheet – giving information on each terms activities and suggestions for things to try at home.
+Parents and guardians will receive e-mails with the latest newsletter, with details of events, news, fundraising, and other information also posted on the website.
+We also have an ‘Activities at Home’ sheet – giving information on each terms activities and suggestions for things to try at home.

 Any comments you would like to make can be put in the wooden box in the lobby, or by E-mail.
 We welcome all feedback from parents.